patacongo/Pascal/doc/PascalNotes.md

 #### String Operations

-Borland style string operators,
+Borland style string operators:

-- `Length( s : string)` – Return the length of a string.
+- `function Length( s : string)` – Return the length of a string.
-- `Copy(s : string, from, howmuch: integer) : string` - Get a substring from a string.
+- `function Copy(s : string, from, howmuch: integer) : string` - Get a substring from a string.
-- `Pos(substr, s : string) : integer` - Get the position of substring `substr` within stringi `s`.
+- `function Pos(substr, s : string) : integer` - Get the position of substring `substr` within stringi `s`.
 If the substring is not found, `Pos` will return 0.
-- `Str(numvar : integer, VAR strvar : string)` – Converts a numeric value into a string.  `numvar` may include a fieldwidth and, for the case of real values, a precision.
+- `procedure Str(numvar : integer, VAR strvar : string)` – Converts a numeric value into a string.  `numvar` may include a fieldwidth and, for the case of real values, a precision.
-- `concat(s1,s2,...,sn : string) : string` – Concatenate one or more strings.
+- `function Concat(s1, s2,... ,sn : string) : string` – Concatenate one or more strings.
-- `insert(source : string, VAR target : string; index : integer)` - Insert a string inside another string from at the indexth character.
+- `procedure Insert(source : string, VAR target : string; index : integer)` - Insert a string inside another string from at the indexth character.
-- `delete(VAR s : string; i, n: integer)` - Deletes `n` characters from string `s` starting from index `i`.
+- `procedure Delete(VAR s : string; i, n: integer)` - Deletes `n` characters from string `s` starting from index `i`.
-- `fillchar(VAR s : string; count : integer; value : shortword)` -  Fill string s with character value until `s` is `count`-1 characters long
+- `procedure fillchar(VAR s : string; count : integer; value : shortword)` -  Fill string s with character value until `s` is `count`-1 characters long
-- `Val(inString : string; VAR numvar : integer; VAR code : integer)` – Convert a string to a numeric value.  `strvar` is a string variable to be converted, numvar is any numeric variable either `Integer`, `Longinteger`, `ShortInteger`, or `Real`, and if the conversion isn't successful, then the parameter `code` contains the index of the character in `S` which prevented the conversion.
+- `procedure Val(inString : string; VAR numvar : integer; VAR code : integer)` – Convert a string to a numeric value.  `strvar` is a string variable to be converted, numvar is any numeric variable either `Integer`, `Longinteger`, `ShortInteger`, or `Real`, and if the conversion isn't successful, then the parameter `code` contains the index of the character in `S` which prevented the conversion.

 In addition to these built-in, *intrinsic* string operations.
 Additional string support is provided throught the unit `StringUtils.pas`.
 This additional support includes: